lorenzofox3/lorenzofox/posts/html-streaming-part-2/index.md

 }
 ```

-which has three items which will eventually become as many asynchronous chunks in the ``_render`` function.
+which has three items that will eventually become as many asynchronous chunks in the ``_render`` function.
 That is a shame as we could simply generate one item with:

 ```js
 function *Greet({name}) {